 Senior

-Jarron Stevens finished second (48.81) as he has been healing up a hamstring injury from the Mountain West Indoor Championships.
+Jarron Stevens finished second (48.81) after healing a hamstring injury from the Mountain West Indoor Championships.

 Sophomore